-The situation is very different in the private company investment market.
+The situation looks very different in the private company investment market.
 This is where the ownership interests in whole companies change hands.
 Buyers and sellers strike high stakes bargains for controlling ownership interest.
 The players in this market are often professional investors, corporate M&A teams, and private equity investment shops.

 Be careful when applying control premiums derived from the public stock market, such as tender offers, to private company valuations.
 If a guideline public company’s stock trades at market prices way above the intrinsic value of the firm, the public business value is potentially misleading.